DRIVER-EU/test-bed-admin/README.md

 This can be called by:
 * http://localhost:8090/swagger-ui.html

+# configuration
+The configuration is located in the config folder.
+The general configuration is to have e complete Testbed running on the local machine.
+Changes for e.g. Kafka connection have to be made in the consumer/producer properties file.
+Details about the possible parameters can be found in the adapter description.

+## solution configuration
+Every solution that is part of the testbed configuration has to be added to the solutions.json file.
+The AdminTool loads the configuration on startup.
+As soon as a heartbeat (HB) message is received by the admin tool service, the solution will be marked as available and up.
+HB is checked every 5sec. if not HB is received within 10sec. the solution is marked as down.

+## topic configuration
+All topics used for data exchanged have to be configured in the topics.json file.
+Each topic that is configured has to have an unique topic name.
+The core topics type=core.topic should not be touched as the adapters assume they are available.
+Standard topics type=standard.topic have to defined
+* which standard (by defining the msgType)
+* in which version (by defining the msgTypeVersion)

+they handle. e.g.:
+{
+	"id":"standart.topic.cap",
+	"type":"standard.topic",
+ 	"name":"standard_cap",
+ 	"msgType": "cap",
+ 	"msgTypeVersion": "1.2",
+ 	"state": false,
+ 	"publishSolutionIDs":["all"],
+ 	"subscribedSolutionIDs": ["all"],
+ 	"description":"This is the standard CAP topic."
+}

+## gateway configuration
+Gateways are more or less solutions in the testbed but they have add. configuration properties and there for they are handled seperately.
+ALso gateways send heartbeat messages and are marked as up/down in the Admin Tool

 # initialize the testbed
 After calling the admin tool, it displays all information configured for the Trail
 * All involved Solutions
 * All used topics
 * All gateways

+## auto create mode
+In the client.properties the parameter init.auto true/false defines if the topic creation is done by invoking (either by clicking on the Button, or invoking the Rest Endpoint by e.g.: Trail Manager), or if the admin tool should create all core topics on startup automatically.
+Be aware, the Kafka has to be up, before the Admin Service is started.

 ## create all topics
 by pressing the initTestbed button (right top in the header) the admin tool creates all needed core topics and registers the corresponding schemas on them.
 The status ofthe topic creation can be seen in the log and by the indication image in the topic.